metacpan/metacpan-cpan-extracted/distros/A/App-Greple-jq/README.md

     Specify required condition.
 If there is one or more required condition, all other positive rules move to optional.
-They are not required but highliged if exist.
+They are not required but highlighted if exist.

 # LABEL SYNTAX